mattermost/docs/source/administration/devops-command-center.rst

 Playbooks and Incidents
 -----------------------

 Playbooks and incidents are associated with teams in Mattermost.
 Starting an incident prompts for a name, description, and playbook.
-The name and description are used as the initial channel name and channel description, but may be modified thereafter.
+The name and description are used as the initial channel name and channel description, but may be modified later.
 The selected playbook defines the stages and tasks, how incident statuses are communicated, and whether or not the incident channel is public or private.
 Read more about `public and private channels <https://docs.mattermost.com/help/getting-started/organizing-conversations.html>`_.

-Playbooks are always private, with membership in the playbook required to configure the playbook or start an incident using that playbook.
-Once an incident is started, however, any member of the team may be added to the incident channel.
-Users not in the team are unable to access playbooks or incidents belonging to that team.
+Playbooks are always private by default.
+Membership in the playbook is required to configure the playbook or start an incident using that playbook.
+Once an incident is started, any member of the team may be added to the incident channel.
+Users who are not members of the team are unable to access playbooks or incidents belonging to that team.

 While the commander of an incident has a dedicated, named role, all members of an incident channel have unrestricted access to modify the current state of the incident.
 This permissive access model ensures the incident is never blocked on any one individual.
 Use private channels and channel membership to restrict access, or configure the playbook as public if everyone on the team is trusted with access to the incident.

-During an ongoing incident, providing regular status updates increases visibility and helps ensure continued momentum toward resolution.
-Any member of the channel can write a status update, posting that update to the channel and optionally starting a reminder timer to prompt for a subsequent update.
-Also, if configured in the playbook, these status updates may also be broadcast to another channel.
-Use this channel to communicate status updates to stakeholders without requiring their membership in the incident channel.
+During an ongoing incident, use the channel to communicate status updates to stakeholders without requiring their membership in the incident channel.
+Providing regular status updates increases visibility and helps ensure continued momentum toward resolution.
+Any member of the channel can write a status update, post that update to the channel, and optionally start a reminder timer to prompt for a subsequent update.
+Also, if configured in the playbook, status updates may also be broadcast to another channel.

 Once an incident is ended, be sure to schedule a post-mortem meeting to iterate on the design of your playbook.
-Automatic posts made when a task was marked as complete or the commander was changed help expose a timeline of events for review.
-Export the messages from the incident channel to use in building a post-mortem document.
-Identify bottlenecks by explaining gaps between task completion and suggest changes to the playbook for the next incident.
+Automatic posts can help expose a timeline of events for review, such as when a task is marked as complete or when the commander changes.
+You can export the messages from the incident channel and use them to build a post-mortem document.
+Identify bottlenecks by explaining gaps between task completion, and suggest changes to the playbook for the next incident.

 Playbooks
 ^^^^^^^^^